 How is the insurance premium calculated?

-The premium for cargo insurance is based on a number of factors, including the type of coverage, the value of the goods being shipped, and the shipping route.
+The premium for cargo insurance is based on a number of factors, including the type of goods being transported, the annual value of goods transported, and loss history.

 Why should I purchase ocean cargo insurance?

 Marine insurance is not compulsory by law.
 However, if you are engaging in international trade, most shippers and carriers will require you to have cargo insurance in place before they will agree to transport your goods.

 If you’re an exporter who has not been paid for the goods at the time of shipment then insurance ensures risk management and loss control.
 If you are an importer who has paid for all or part of the goods prior to receiving them, then you want to prevent financial loss if the goods are lost or damaged during transit.